 If we have data, let’s look at data.

 If all we have are opinions, let’s go with mine!

 Jim Barksdale, former Netscape CEO

 Then product managers should also reflect, whether they are more of a funnel or an umbrella, i.e. whether they absorb praise and deflect blame properly.

 Apparently at Google this process now works nicely without the teams having to escalate as they know what the manager might decide.
-Hence they agree before without asking what to do.
+Hence they agree before without asking for advice.